Back to blog

 Without those, even the best agent will produce garbage or worse—create new problems that cost more to fix than it would have to build from scratch.

-• Clear pricing models.
-Agencies will charge for outcomes, not hours.
-"Deliver this report in 48 hours or work is free."
+Then something changed: clear pricing models emerge.
+Agencies start charging for outcomes, not hours.
+The pitch becomes "Deliver this report in 48 hours or work is free."

 The industry is moving from "chat with AI" to "hire an AI to get results."